Noise Levels in Lannon, WI | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Lannon

 Average noise levels for Lannon residents, grouped by direction from the center of Lannon.
-Southern Lannon carries the highest population-weighted average; Eastern Lannon carries the lowest.
-Just 22% of residents in Eastern Lannon live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Southern Lannon.
+The highest population-weighted average is in northwestern Lannon; the lowest is in southeastern Lannon, where just 12% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Quiet office to normal conversation